Updated: Dec 18, 2020

 And there's more.
 You can build bridges and you can acquire influence cards, playable at the start of a turn for their special effect.
 In addition to the coins needed to accelerate along the canals (and to pay taxes when you moor at certain buildings), you'll be tracking 'intrigue' and the scrolls required for some missions, and usable to offset intrigue.
 You'll accumulate intrigue through various actions during the game, including passing under another player's bridge, but you'll want to get rid of it (or at least ensure that it's lower than that of other players) because at game end the player with the most intrigue is 'arrested'.
 That means they lose the game regardless of how many victory points they might have!

-Venice will be launching next week on Kickstarter.
-We've had the opportunity to play a preview prototype, and that's what we've shown here on Board's Eye View.
-The published version will see further improvements to the components; for example, making it easier to stack the gondolas when they share the same location.
-It will also add a solo mode (designed by David Turczi and Xavi Bordes).
-You can find out more and back the game on Kickstarter by clicking here.
+The published version of Venice also incorporates some tweaks to the components we originally saw in the preview prototype; for example, making it easier to stack the gondolas when they share the same location.
+It also adds a solo mode (designed by David Turczi and Xavi Bordes).

 (Review by Selwyn Ward)